by Essa Nazari and Jane Bloxam

 The poster wars continue on after a few weeks of slacking off.
-After the last round of posters finished with the most self explanatory poster that “hate stinks”, we at the Owl Post believed that the posters had came to an end.
+After the last round of posters finishing with the most self explanatory poster that “hate stinks.”
+We at the Owl Post had believe that the posters had came to an end.
 However, this week we, the students of the castle, were proven wrong.

 After the two posters appeared urging the castle to remember that we are, as one, Hogwarts students, other posters began to appear.
 The first of them shown some dark silhouettes of wolves while asking for people to stop fearing the students who are cursed with lycanthrope and stop to listen and hopefully understand that they are more than beasts.
 This was coupled with a poster that simple read, Werewolves have rights.
 It was the calm before the storm.

-Several small posters also have showed up around the castle showing each phase of the moon in a circle with the text, A New Moon Shall Rise with a red cross through the full moon, implying that they are against werewolves.
-It is rather ironic, however, that a group that is so anti-werewolf, chosoes the new moon as their symbol, when, even in the new moon, the moon is still, in all her glory, just visible in the daylight.
+Several small posters also have showed up around the castle showing each phase of the moon in a circle with the text, A New Moon Shall Rise with a red cross through the full moon.
+Implying that are against werewolves.
+It is rather ironic, however, that a group that is so anti-werewolf, chooses the new moon as their symbol, when, even in the new moon, the moon is still, in all her glory, just visible in the daylight.

-Probably the most disturbing signs we found in the castle was not found upon the walls of the castle.
+Probably the most disturbing finds we found in the castle was not found upon the walls of the castle.
 But rather, on the floor in select places.
-A rag doll, covered in spaghetti sauce (that meant to mimic blood) with the message, “Will you be next?”.
-On the underside of the parchment is a signature, of sorts.
+A rag doll, covered in spaghetti sauce (that meant to mimic blood) with the message, “Will you be next?” on the underside of the parchment is a signature, of sorts.
 NMS.

 Another the other poster had countered with a message of peace.
-It’s peace sign in the center of the poster highlights it’s true message.
+It’s peace sign in the centre of the poster highlights it’s true message.
 The words, haunt me.